 (e) a dog license if such a license is required by the municipality;

-(f) the names, addresses and telephone numbers of two responsible persons, who are prepared to assume immediate responsibility for the care of the pet in an emergency; and
+(f) the names, addresses and telephone numbers of two responsible persons, who are prepared to assume immediate responsibility for the care of the Pet in an emergency; and

-(g) a statement that the tenant is prepared to post a security deposit of $160.00 or one month's rent (whichever is less).
+(g) a statement that the Tenant is prepared to post a security deposit of $160.00 or one month's rent (whichever is less).

-(4) The Department's Decision.
-The Department shall review the documentation and any other relevant information and shall render a prompt written decision approving or disapproving the application.
-The Department shall require a security deposit to be posted with the LHA and may make other appropriate conditions in approving the application.
+(4) EOHLC’s Decision.
+EOHLC shall review the documentation and any other relevant information and shall render a prompt written decision approving or disapproving the application.
+EOHLC shall require a security deposit to be posted with the LHA and may make other appropriate conditions in approving the application.

 (5) The Pet Committee and the Pet Grievance Panel.
-The pet committee at an LHA shall accept and attempt to resolve any complaint made concerning a pet by any resident of elderly/ handicapped c.
+The Pet Committee at an LHA shall accept and attempt to resolve any complaint made concerning a Pet by any Resident of elderly/disabled c.
 667 housing.
-If the pet committee fails to resolve a matter or if the pet owner or a complaining party is dissatisfied with the pet committee's resolution, a request for a hearing before the pet grievance panel may be made in accordance with the pet guidelines.
-Decisions of the pet grievance panel shall be binding.
+If the Pet Committee fails to resolve a matter or if the Pet owner or a complaining party is dissatisfied with the Pet Committee's resolution, a request for a hearing before the Pet Grievance Panel may be made in accordance with the Pet Guidelines.
+Decisions of the Pet Grievance Panel shall be binding.

-A tenant's material failure to comply with a decision of the pet grievance panel shall be sufficient cause for termination of the tenant's lease and eviction.
-A tenant facing eviction as a result of his or her failure to comply with a pet grievance panel decision shall have no right to a grievance hearing prior to institution of eviction proceedings.
-If a pet grievance panel does not exist at an LHA, a tenant or a complaining party may file a grievance regarding a pet under the grievance procedure (see 760 CMR 6.08) in effect for the development in which the pet is kept.
+A Tenant's material failure to comply with a decision of the Pet Grievance Panel shall be sufficient cause for termination of the Tenant's lease and eviction.
+A Tenant facing eviction as a result of his or her failure to comply with a Pet Grievance Panel decision shall have no right to a grievance hearing prior to institution of eviction proceedings.
+If a Pet Grievance Panel does not exist at an LHA, a Tenant or a complaining party may file a Grievance regarding a Pet under the Grievance procedure (see 760 CMR 6.08) in effect for the Development in which the Pet is kept.

 6.08: Grievance Procedures

 (1) Existing Procedures to Remain in Effect until Amended or Replaced.
-Upon April 21, 2017, the grievance procedure then in effect at an LHA shall remain in effect and shall continue in effect unless and until the Department approves a new or amended grievance procedure.
-After April 21, 2017 each LHA shall compare the provisions of its grievance procedure(s) with the provisions of 760 CMR 6.08(4) and shall initiate measures in order to achieve material compliance with those provisions.
+Upon April 21, 2017, the Grievance procedure then in effect at an LHA shall remain in effect and shall continue in effect unless and until EOHLC approves a new or amended Grievance procedure.
+After April 21, 2017, each LHA shall compare the provisions of its Grievance procedure(s) with the provisions of 760 CMR 6.08(4) and shall initiate measures in order to achieve material compliance with those provisions.

 (2) The Purpose of the Grievance Procedure.
-Each LHA shall have a grievance procedure, approved by the Department, of which the purpose shall be the prompt and reliable determination of grievances.
-An LHA's grievance procedure shall produce such prompt and reliable determinations of grievances.
-A grievance procedure, which in operation shall repeatedly fail to produce prompt and reliable determinations, shall be deemed deficient and shall be amended or replaced in the manner specified in 760 CMR 6.08.
+Each LHA shall have a Grievance procedure, approved EOHLC, of which the purpose shall be the prompt and reliable determination of Grievances.
+An LHA's Grievance procedure shall produce such prompt and reliable determinations of Grievances.
+A Grievance procedure, which in operation shall repeatedly fail to produce prompt and reliable determinations, shall be deemed deficient and shall be amended or replaced in the manner specified in 760 CMR 6.08.

 (3) Establishment, Replacement, or Amendment of a Grievance Procedure.

 (a) Negotiation of Grievance Procedures.
-If no grievance procedure is in effect at an LHA or if an LHA or affected Local Tenants' Organization (LTO) believes that changes to or replacement of an existing grievance procedure are necessary or appropriate, proposals for establishment, replacement, or amendment of the grievance procedure may be made at any time by either the LHA or an affected Local Tenants' Organization (LTO).
-Establishment of a new grievance procedure or amendments to an existing grievance procedure shall be negotiated by the LHA and any affected LTOs and shall become effective upon the written approval of the Department.
+If no Grievance procedure is in effect at an LHA or if an LHA or affected Local Tenants' Organization (LTO) believes that changes to or replacement of an existing Grievance procedure are necessary or appropriate, proposals for establishment, replacement, or amendment of the Grievance procedure may be made at any time by either the LHA or an affected Local Tenants' Organization (LTO).
+Establishment of a new Grievance procedure or amendments to an existing Grievance procedure shall be negotiated by the LHA and any affected LTOs and shall become effective upon the written approval of EOHLC.

 (b) Approval of a Procedure Which Has Not Been Negotiated.
 In Instances: